 Environment statistics being a multi- disciplinary emerging subject, the Statisticians working both at the Centre as well as State Governments are required to be fully familiar with the relevant terminologies, and concepts and definitions.
-To fulfil this need, the CSO organized an International Training Programme on Environment Statistics during 27 Jan-6 Feb, 1998 with financial support from Asian Development Bank.
+To fulfil this need, the C.S.O. organized an International Training Programme on Environment Statistics during 27 Jan-6 Feb, 1998 with financial support from Asian Development Bank.
 Twenty-two participants from South and South East Asia, including nine from India, participated in this programme.
-Till date, ten such training programmes were organized in collaboration with different organizations working in the area of Environment at different parts of the India.
+The second such training programme was organized at Hyderabad during December, 2000 and the third one again at Hyderabad during April, 2001.
+The fourth training was organised at Jadavpur University in 2002.
+Two training programmes on Environment Statistics were organised in the year 2003 at EPTRI, Hyderabad and at NEHU, Shillong.
+The sixth training programme was organised at NEHU in the year 2004.
+The seventh training Programme was organised in 2005 at EPTRI, Hyderabad.
+The eighth and ninth training programme on Environment Statistics was organised at IIFM, Bhopal in 2006 and 2007.
+The tenth training on Environment Statistics was organised at EPTRI, Hyderabad in 2008.